 Weil also designed many theaters, churches, and banks from Texarkana to Pensacola in the early 1900s.

-Canal Commercial bank failed in 1933, and its assets became part of National Bank of Commerce in New Orleans – also known as First NBC.
+Canal Commercial Bank failed in 1933, and its assets became part of the National Bank of Commerce in New Orleans – also known as First NBC.

 Stop 4 - Seger/Rees House at 405-407 Delaronde St.